salimhossain/SharePoster/README.txt

 * Translation ready

 == Upgrade Notice ==

+= 1.0.2 =
+New feature!
+Add editable meta information (category and date) to your posters with live preview.
+Enhanced text editor with special character support and improved color controls.

+= 1.0.1 =
+Important update fixing text domain and plugin structure issues for WordPress.org compatibility.

 = 1.0.0 =
 Initial release of SharePoster.
 Install to start creating beautiful social media posters from your WordPress posts!